 \sssection{DNNs-based methods.} DNNs-based crowd counting has mainly focused on density map estimation.
 The first networks used a standard CNN \citep{zhang2015cross} to directly estimate the density map from an image.
 Scale variation is a critical issue in crowd counting, due to perspective effects in the image \citep{Yan_2019_ICCV, Liu_2019_ICCV, Xu_2019_ICCV}. \cite{zhang2016single} proposed the multi-column CNN (MCNN) consisting of 3 columns of different receptive field sizes, which can model people of different scales. \cite{sam2017switching} added a switching module in the MCNN structure to choose the optimal column to match the scale of each patch. \cite{onoro2016towards} proposed to use the patch pyramid as input to extract multi-scale features.
 Similarly, \cite{Kang2018Crowd} used an image pyramid with a scale-selecting attention block to adaptively fuse predictions on different scales.

-Recently, more sophisticated network structures have been proposed and extra information is explored to advance the counting performance \citep{shi2018crowd, idrees2018composition, Wang2019Learning, ranjan2018iterative, cao2018scale, li2018csrnet, liu2018decidenet, shen2018crowd, Jiang2019Crowd, Liu2019Context}. \cite{sindagi2017generating} incorporated global and local context information in the crowd counting framework, and proposed the contextual pyramid CNN (CP-CNN). \cite{cao2018scale} extracted multi-scale features with a scale aggregation module and generated high-resolution density maps by using a set of transposed convolutions. \cite{idrees2018composition} proposed composition loss, implemented through multiple dense blocks after branching off the base networks. \cite{li2018csrnet} replaced pooling operations in the CNN layers with dilated kernels to deliver larger reception fields and achieved better counting performance. \cite{kang2017incorporating} proposed an adaptive convolution neural network (ACNN) that uses side information (camera angle and height) to include context into the counting framework. \cite{Lian2019Density} proposed a regression guided detection network (RDNet) for RGB-D crowd counting. \cite{Liu2019Recurrent} proposed Recurrent Attentive Zooming Network to zoom high density regions for higher-precision counting and localization.
+Recently, more sophisticated network structures have been proposed and extra information is explored to advance the counting performance \citep{shi2018crowd, idrees2018composition, Wang2019Learning, ranjan2018iterative, cao2018scale, li2018csrnet, liu2018decidenet, shen2018crowd, Jiang2019Crowd, Liu2019Context}. \cite{sindagi2017generating} incorporated global and local context information in the crowd counting framework, and proposed the contextual pyramid CNN (CP-CNN). \cite{idrees2018composition} proposed composition loss, implemented through multiple dense blocks after branching off the base networks. \cite{li2018csrnet} replaced pooling operations in the CNN layers with dilated kernels to deliver larger reception fields and achieved better counting performance. \cite{kang2017incorporating} proposed an adaptive convolution neural network (ACNN) that uses side information (camera angle and height) to include context into the counting framework. \zqq{Many methods have focused on the perspective change issue in the counting task. \cite{cao2018scale} extracted multi-scale features with a scale aggregation module and generated high-resolution density maps by using a set of transposed convolutions. \citet{shi2019revisiting} proposed to estimate the perspective map and use it to adaptively fuse the multi-scale output density maps. \citet{yan2019perspective} proposed perspective-guided convolution (PGC) to utilize perspective information instead of multi-scale or multi-column architectures. \citet{yang2020reverse} proposed to estimate a perspective factor to warp the input images to correct the perspective distortions. } \cite{Lian2019Density} proposed a regression guided detection network (RDNet) for RGB-D crowd counting. \cite{Liu2019Recurrent} proposed Recurrent Attentive Zooming Network to zoom high density regions for higher-precision counting and localization.